JerboaBurrow/PlayStoreVisualiser/README.md

 - Web-server frontend
 - "Hero" app listings, where one app takes the majority of screenspace, e.g. [Minecraft](https://play.google.com/store/search?q=Minecraft&c=apps&hl=en&gl=US) or [Stardew Valley](https://play.google.com/store/search?q=Stardew&c=apps&hl=en&gl=US)

+### License

+The *source code* is released under the [GPL v3](https://github.com/JerboaBurrow/PlayStoreVisualiser/blob/main/LICENSE).
+For clarity *outputs from PSV*, the materials and mockups produced by PSV, are not effected by the license to the source code.
+For additional clarity, if copyright and licensing can be applied to program outputs, all PSV outputs are released [CC0](https://creativecommons.org/public-domain/cc0/)